Nissan Skyline GT-R: Z-tune

 Nissan Skyline GT-R Nismo Z-tune shown at the Nismo showroom.

 Nismo originally designed the concept of the Z-tune around 2000 just before Nissan was putting an end to the R34 Skyline production.
 It made a first public appearance at the 2000 Nismo Festival, with the idea of proposing a proper time attack machine.
 It was built with a concept RB26DETT 'Z1' engine.
 This engine was based on Nissan's Le Mans GT2 and GT500 racing experiences.
 As with the racing vehicles a strengthened engine block and stroked crankshaft were utilised.
 The engine was also bored.
 With the new displacement of 2.8 L and upgraded turbochargers the Z1 engine was rated at 441 kW at 7600 rpm and 647 Nm of torque at 5200 rpm.
 This Z-tune 'Z1' prototype won the 'Tuners' Battle' of the 2000 Nismo Festival, being specifically made for the Fuji Speedway specifications.
 The focus was on the engine, aesthetic modifications being a Nismo S-tune front bumper, a new carbon fibre Nismo bonnet and Nismo decals and sponsors.

 Nismo quickly continue the development of the car but with a more road-orientated approach, with more comfort, and a more luxury interior.
 The engine gained a second revision of the Z-tune engine, called the 'Z2', that has been detuned to 368 kW and 540 Nm of torque, to pass the emissions regulations.
 The 2.8 L engine was revised to allow it to reach a speed of 8,000 rpm, with turbochargers supplied by IHI in Japan, but the main focus of the engine was the response time.
 The car was also equipped with new Nismo side and rear skirts, for a better aero performance.
-To properly test the engine and be sure of its reliability, Nissan partenered with Falken to engage a R34 GT-R equipped with the 'Z2' engine on the Nürburgring 24 Hours, from 2001 to 2005.
+To properly test the engine and be sure of its reliability, Nissan partnered with Falken to engage an R34 GT-R equipped with the 'Z2' engine on the Nürburgring 24 Hours, from 2001 to 2005.
 The road orientated 'Z2' prototype was also tested on the Nürburgring in 2003.